 Gradually, in parts, between much sobbing and crying and even anger, I recounted my story.
 I thought I was just being a crazy wife but even I didn’t know I had so much buried inside me.
 Our first session lasted hardly 20 minutes.
 But I was discharged that day and promised to follow up with her only because I wanted to tell her the whole thing.
 Only because she listened and did not seem to judge.

 Now, why is that important?

 Because I remembered how my mother had scolded me.
 If your mom didn’t understand you, who else could?

 But the doctor did.
 Though I did face the music at home.
 Two sets of parents, both ready to blame me, my parents angry at me, defensive in front of my in-laws.
 My husband bewildered.
-I was asked, explained, advised, suggested, advised, judged, understood, advised.
+There were questions, explanations, advise, suggestions, and judgment.
 I’m sure they thought I was crazy.

 When I went to the psychiatrist for the second time, I asked her point blank.
 What is wrong with me?
 Am I crazy?

 Then she told me about post-wedding depression.
 We talked.
 She asked, I answered.
 Then I asked, she answered.
 I told her how I felt.
 She told me what could be done to make it better.

 Was that possible?